PublicDataWorks/txt-outlier-backend/README.md

 1. **queue_broadcast_messages**: Function to queue messages for broadcasting.
 2. **check_and_run_campaigns**: PostgreSQL function that checks the `run_at` field of the `campaign` table and enqueues messages to `broadcast_first_messages`.
-3. **process_personalized_campaign_messages**: Function that processes personalized campaign messages and queues them for sending.
+3. **process_campaign_personalized_recipient_batch**: Function that processes batches of personalized campaign recipients and queues messages for sending.
-4. **manually_process_personalized_campaign**: Helper function to manually trigger processing of personalized campaign messages.

 ### Operational Flow